List of Suzuka Circuit fatalities

-The most recent death to have happened at the track is that of Jules Bianchi on October 5, 2014, who collided with a crane tractor that was deployed to pick up Adrian Sutil's car, which had spun out earlier.
-Bianchi succumbed to his injuries on July 17, 2015 following a nine-month coma, making him the first non-Japanese driver to die on the track in a crash.
+The most recent fatal accident to have happened at the track is that of Jules Bianchi on 5 October 2014, who collided with a crane tractor that was deployed to pick up Adrian Sutil's car, which had spun out earlier.
+Bianchi succumbed to his injuries on 17 July 2015 following a nine-month coma, making him the first non-Japanese driver to die as a result of a crash on the track.